lightbend-labs/dbuild/docs/src/sphinx/index.rst

 **dbuild**, or distributed-build, is a build and debugging tool based on sbt.

-It is used to coordinate the development of multiple, independent projects that evolve in parallel: dbuild uses a multi-project definition file to build all the requested projects, and make sure that they all work together, even though each of them may evolve independently.
+It is used to coordinate the development of multiple, independent projects that evolve in parallel: dbuild uses a multi-project definition file to build all the requested projects, and makes sure that they all work together, even though each of them may evolve independently.

 In case a failure is detected, typically because one change in one project affects one or more of the others,